Start Strong fee reduction

 The department will monitor fee pass through by comparing a service's reported fees in the August 2016 Preschool Census (baseline) against the data collected in the August 2017 Preschool Census.

-The Start Strong spending rules are detailed in the Start Strong Program Guidelines (PDF 1114.22 KB) in section 4.
+The Start Strong spending rules are detailed in the Start Strong program guidelines in section 4.
 The guidelines stipulate that:

 - services will be required to pass through at least 75 per cent of the increased funding to families by lowering their daily fees.